TakeruYokota/PINNLFRG/readme.md

 Pytorch implementation of PINN-LFRG solver for the zero-dimensional O(N) model: [arXiv:2312.16038](https://doi.org/10.48550/arXiv.2312.16038).

-The renormalizagion-group-induced effective action of the effective action of 0D O(N) model is repredented by an NN.
-Physics-informed neural network (PINN) is used for deriving the solution of the Wetterich equation.
+The renormalization-group-induced effective action of the effective action of 0D O(N) model is represented by an NN.
+The physics-informed neural network (PINN) is used to derive the solution of the Wetterich equation.

 ## Usage
-To start the training, excute the python script:
+To start the training, execute the python script:
 ```
 python3 pinnlfrg/pinnlfrg.py
 ```
-Parameters in the calculation are given as optional aarguments.
-See the help option.
+Parameters in the calculation are given as optional arguments.
+Please take a look at the help option.
 ```
 python3 pinnlfrg/pinnlfrg.py -h
 ```
-In the dafault setting, this code generates the checkpoint file `out.cpt`, which contains the resultant learning parameters, and log files for `tensorboard`.
+In the default setting, this code generates the checkpoint file `out.cpt`, which contains the resultant learning parameters and log files for `tensorboard`.

 The script `run/plot_all.py` visualizes the results of the effective action and the self-energy from the checkpoint file `out.cpt`.